Trader Joe’s MARGHERITA PIZZA, reviewed

 Trader Joe’s PIZZA BREAD CHEESE

-This flavor is the one I’m now seeing of TJ’s yummy “bread cheese“.
-This “pizza seasoned bread cheese” is quite good, even perhaps dangerously so!
-Just grilling it with some halved cherry tomatoes, basically I came up with kind of a “deconstructed pizza”.
-Served the cheese and grilled tomatoes with some toasted bread with a little EVOO over everything.
-A sprig of fresh basil completed the picture.
+Just grilling it with some halved cherry tomatoes basically I came up with kind of a “deconstructed pizza” when I served the soft warm cheese with grilled cherry tomatoes and toasted bread.
+A drizzle of EVOO and a sprig of fresh basil completed the picture.
 What’s not to like?
 All the flavor and fun of pizza in five minutes.
-Eat it while it’s still all gooey and melt-y.
+Eat it while it’s still gooey and melt-y.
 I would say a package made roughly two portions.
 I’d go with “sauté” and not microwave as grilling it will brown it more and so be better that way.
+This Pizza Bread cheese version is now $1.99 (!)
+Used to be over $4.

 RANT: TUSCANO MARINARA SAUCE (discontinued) + Marinara RECIPE